Tito Perdue: Personal life

+Early life and education

 Perdue was born Albert Perdue to American parents in Chile, where his father worked as an electrical engineer for the Braden Copper Company.
 (Note: In an interview on Counter-Currents Radio, ep.
 205 (20 November 2017), 00:56-01:22, Perdue explains: "I was named, after my father, 'Albert.'
 But in Chile, the word tito means 'little.'
 It also can mean 'junior.'
 So I was called 'Albertito,' you know, 'Albert, Jr.,' 'little Albert.'
 And after a while they dropped the 'Albert' and people began calling me 'Tito.'
 And it sounds so much more literary, you know, than merely 'Albert': so I decided to use that for my pen-name.")
 The family returned to the United States in 1941, upon the country's entering the War.
 Perdue was brought up in Anniston, Alabama.
 He graduated from Indian Springs School in 1956.
 He attended Antioch College for a year before he was expelled for cohabiting with a fellow student, Judy Clark.
 They married in 1957.

 Perdue received a BA in English literature from the University of Texas, and an MA in modern European history and an MLS from Indiana University.

+Career

 He then worked as an assistant professor and librarian at universities including Iowa State University and SUNY Binghamton.
 During this time, he contributed under his birth name to scholarly journals of history and library science.

 In 1983, he retired to his mother's family's Alabama property to write full time.
 He wrote The Sweet-Scented Manuscript first; though this would be his fourth novel published.

+Family

 Judy Perdue worked as a librarian and professor of biology at Floyd College and elsewhere.
 She is fellow of the Royal Entomological Society (London) and member of other learned associations.
 Her father, Christopher Clark, wrote novels of working class life, including The Unleashed Will (1947) and Good Is for Angels (1950).

 The Perdues have one daughter.
 They live in Centreville and Wetumpka, Alabama.

+Views

+As of 2001, Perdue was a member of the League of the South (since renamed), an American organization which the ADL and SPLC have characterized as "Neo-Confederate" and "white supremacist."